mlocati/MLPosteDeliveryExpress/README.md

 ## Waybill Labels

-In order to print labels to be applied to the packages to be shipped, you have to use some code like this:
+In order to print the labels to be applied to the packages to be shipped, you may use some code like this:

 ```c#
 var waybill = new MLPosteDeliveryExpress.Waybill.Request.Waybill()